Sarthakrakhra/FreshDucksFrontend/README.md

 # Freshducks - Frontend

-This mini-project is developed for the Full-Stack Developer Test.
+This mini-project is developed as the frontend for the Full-Stack Developer Test.
 You can find a working demo [here](https://fresh-ducks.herokuapp.com/)

 To run the application please look at the commands below.
 First thing you will want to do is execute the commands in the [Project Setup](#project-setup) section and then you can run the application by executing the command in the [Compiles and run application locally](#compile-and-run-application-locally) section.